blekenbleu/SimHub-Profiles/README.md

 # SimHub profiles
- My SimHub is configured to look for these profiles in `Documents\SimHub\`
+ My SimHub configuration looks for these profiles in `Documents\SimHub\`
  ShakeIt profiles e.g. for tire slip and Custom Serial profiles e.g. for harness tensioning, etc;&nbsp; mostly NOT dashes
  For file names differing only by `.txt` suffix, `.txt` version is usually older.
  - `.txt` suffix for posting to [RaceDepartment](https://www.overtake.gg/threads/simhub-shakeit-bass-shakers-custom-4-corner-tire-slip.198455/)